 Single-Storey Extension

-Typically, single-storey extensions are normally at the rear or side of the home.
+Normally, single-storey extensions are at the rear or side of the home.
 This type of extension has become increasingly popular as it can easily create an open-plan living space and connect the home and garden more effectively.
 They also provide the opportunity to increase the amount of natural light that enters the home, creating a brighter and healthier space.

 Double-Storey Extension